Structural steel has changed a lot over the years, but it is still the most popular building material for many builders today.

 Steel is heavier than wood if you compare their respective densities.
 However, the steel's shape plays a significant role in determining its weight.
 For comparison's sake, a strong wooden I-beam is heavier than its steel counterpart.

-Steel's low weight also facilitates erection with less labor, lowers transportation expenses, and eases the burden of building support framework.
+Steel's low weight also facilitates Installation with less labor, lowers transportation expenses, and eases the burden of building support framework.
 When you combine these advantages, you can significantly reduce the cost of your building projects.

 Steel has always been the superior option in the long run.
 Using structural steel for structural framing will save your organization money on disposal fees for non-recyclable construction materials.